ministryofjustice/calculate-release-dates/README.md

 More information about the template project including features can be found [here](https://dsdmoj.atlassian.net/wiki/spaces/NDSS/pages/3488677932/Typescript+template+project).

-## Creating a CloudPlatform namespace
+## Creating a Cloud Platform namespace

 When deploying to a new namespace, you may wish to use this template typescript project namespace as the basis for your new namespace: